SaiNageswarS/go-api-boot/README.md

 - Adds JWT, logging middleware by default.
 - Provides support for cloud (aws/azure) resources.
 - APIs use generics of Go 1.18
+- Provides handling secrets and config with Azure Keyvault integration and godotenv.

 Check https://github.com/Kotlang/authGo for example.